abhit-rana/abhit-rana/README.md

 ### Hi there 👋, Abhit Rana

 I'm an undergrad @ [IIITD](https://www.iiitd.ac.in/).
 Passionate about Natural Language Processing and Deep Learning.
-I always try to mix benefits of technology with the problems of society and converting them into business Idea!
+I always try to mix technology's benefits with society's problems and convert them into business Ideas!

 Insights in My Life

-- 🔭 I’m currently working on Startup Idea, and Personal Brand on Social Media
+- 🔭 I’m currently working on Startup Idea - [Froot: Cultivating Future Fruits](https://sites.google.com/view/froot-psc2), and Personal Brand on Social Media
 - 🌱 I’m currently learning Communication, Machine Learning, NLP, and How to Build a Startup
-- 👯 I’m looking some people who is willing to work in a Machine Learning based or any startup Idea
+- 👯 I’m looking for some people who are willing to work in Machine Learning based or any startup Idea
-- 💬 Ask me about Moral Values, and Spirituality
+- 💬 Ask me about Moral Values and Spirituality
 - ⚡ Reading Book: [The Startup Owner's Manual: The Step-By-Step Guide for Building a Great Company](https://www.amazon.in/Startup-Owner%E2%80%B2s-Manual-Step-Step/dp/1119690684)